Aruviyn/Newthings/README.md

 - First open the terminal and install the package by typing: sudo pacman -S screenfetch
 - Proceed by inserting password and screenFetch will be installed.
 - Lastly, to display system information, type: screenfetch

 ##
-## Nodejs.
-- Node js is commonly used for non-blocking, event-driven servers, because of its single-threaded nature. mainly used on traditional web sites and back-end API.

-##
 ## Atom ide.